We get a lot of questions about plastic recycling, and we get it! It’s confusing!

 It depends… There are plastic resin types #1-#7 that are used to make thousands of different kinds of plastics.
 As plastics are formed, dyes and other additives are added to the resin to give the final product its desired shape, color, and texture.
 Each of these additives impact whether the final material will be recyclable or not.

 Recycling companies like Millennium can only recycle the types of plastics that have a demand in the marketplace to be made into something new, and these materials must have sufficient market value to cover the costs of collection, processing, and transportation to the marketplace, otherwise, no recycling companies would be in business!

-Most meet this criteria.
-Some plastics that can’t be recycled have limited markets and present haulers and processors with a lot of logistical challenges.
-Some materials are too light (styrofoam), too large (containers over 5 gallons), or too small (pill bottles) to be captured in the single stream.
-Some can’t even fit in the processing equipment and some can get tangled and damage the machines or cause safety hazards for recycling employees.
+Many plastics meet this criteria, but many plastics do not, especially with the abundance of recycled plastics in the US with the current import bans from China.
+The plastics that can’t be recycled have limited markets and present haulers and processors with a lot of logistical challenges.
+Some materials are too light (styrofoam), too large (containers over 5 gallons), too small (loose bottle caps), or too full of chemicals (red solo cups) to be recycled in the single stream.
+Some can’t even fit in the processing equipment and can damage the machines or cause safety hazards for employees.

 With all of this to think about, we’re going to fill you in on an easy tip to recycling plastics:

 You can also recycle plastic bags if they’re clean, dry and free of sticky labels- just bag them together and tie them up!